 This Master’s degree programme is offered jointly by two universities.
 The University of Amsterdam and VU Amsterdam have combined their expertise in the fields of Archaeology, Ancient History and Classics in the Amsterdam Centre for Ancient Studies and Archaeology (ACASA).
 This merging of specialisations creates a stimulating environment for collaboration and study and extends the options when it comes to the supervision of your Master’s thesis.

 Archaeology and Amsterdam?
 A perfect combination!
 You are surrounded by archaeology here!
 During the construction of the new metro line, for instance, many finds were made.
 As a student, you regularly visit the Allard Pierson Museum, where you study ancient materials while being surrounded by plaster copies of classical statues.
 During practical skills classes you study ceramics, glass finds, or bone combs in small classes tutored by very approachable staff.Natalie Park

 Students graduating with a Master’s degree in Archaeology have acquired detailed archaeological knowledge and up-to-date professional skills.
 They have learned to apply these in a broad archaeological framework.
 This will enable you to fulfill a senior role as archaeologist in the professional field of archaeology or closely related professions.
 Graduates can also choose to pursue a PhD programme at the UvA or the VU Amsterdam, or at another university in the Netherlands or abroad.

 Archaeology is an accredited degree programme.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Archaeology and the title Master of Arts (MA).

-Once you enrol at the UvA, you will also automatically be enrolled as a guest student at VU Amsterdam.
-If you enrol at VU Amsterdam, the exact opposite applies.
+Once you enroll at the UvA, you will also automatically be enrolled as a guest student at VU Amsterdam.
+If you enroll at VU Amsterdam, the exact opposite applies.
 Please note that you will receive one diploma, from the university at which you originally enrolled.